efigence/redmine_issue_statistics/Documentation.md

 ### Start calculations

-To run calculations paste this line to Rails Console: (This can take a while)
+To run calculations paste this line to your Terminal: (This can take a while)

- _`bundle exec rake issue_statistics:calculate`_
+ `bundle exec rake issue_statistics:calculate`

 #### Processing time(example):